distributopia/share-connect-support/README.md

 For more examples see [demo page](/public/index.html).

 ## Examples
-Some websites using these buttons (to include yours, please, add a link below and open a pull request)
+Some websites using these buttons:
+*To include yours, please, add a link below and open a pull request in the main [GitLab](https://gitlab.com/dexverse/share-connect-support) repo*

 - [winterspirits.win](https://winterspirits.win)